sans-ui-org/sans-ui/src/routes/(section)/components/switch/+page.md

 ---
 layout: componentLayout
 title: Switch
-description: Switch express an unspecified wait time or display the length of a process.
+description: The Switch component provides a toggle switch, allowing users to switch between two states.
+It is useful for settings and options.
 category: component
 githubFolder: /switch/Switch.svelte
 toc: [